How to Sing Quietly or Softly

 Do this exercise now:

-In a standing position (this keeps all your singing muscles and spine lined up) first unlock your knees.
+- In a standing position (this keeps all your singing muscles and spine lined up) first, unlock your knees.
 Again you are releasing tension in the body.
-And sing a soft hum.
-Make sure the pitch is very easy and comfortable.
-Refrain from high and low sounds right now.
-Inhale, expanding around the waistline just before humming.
-Keep the chest high and quiet with no movement.

-The second step is to begin with a humming sound on an 'm' and once the 'm' is stable add an 'ee' so that you're singing me.
-Go back and forth with this exercise humming the 'm' sound, then adding the ee.
+- The next step is, to begin with a humming sound on an 'm' and once the 'm' is stable add an 'ee' so that you're singing the word 'me.'

 - Don't forget that the hum must be soft, so only allow as little air to escape as possible, still keeping the "me" very controlled.